Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 You can also check `bob`'s balance and see he now has 35 tokens.

-With proof composition, Hylé empowers you to leverage multiple proving systems in a single transaction, making advanced functionality like the Ticket App easier than ever.
+With proof composition, Hyli empowers you to leverage multiple proving systems in a single transaction, making advanced functionality like the Ticket App easier than ever.